pkra/peterkrautzberger.org/_posts/2010/2010-05-09-mathematics-in-newspapers-germany-vs-usa.md

 ### Blogs

 The situation is rather the same when it comes to blogs.
-I admit I only read one mathblog in German — [mathlog](http://www.scienceblogs.de/mathlog/) which is very good.
+I admit I only read one mathblog that's in German — [mathlog](http://www.scienceblogs.de/mathlog/) which is very good.
 But last week I noticed [a series of blog posts at scilogs](http://www.scilogs.de/mathe-sprache) and I found it extremely boring.
 I am always interested in external opinions on mathematics (pure mathematics is extremely self-centered) but I found no interesting opinions (or anything else) in those posts.
 It felt, all in all, very artificial compared to other posts of these bloggers.
 So again, maybe there is an editor to blame, I don’t know.

 I don’t want to write about all the English math blogs I read.
 But I wanted to mention it for a different reason anyway, so [Timothy Gowers’s](http://gowers.wordpress.com/2010/05/08/a-little-experiment-iv) is as good a representative as you’ll find — this time not just by subject but by technology.
 For his ongoing series of experiments on mathematical thinking he uses a [Prezi Presentation](http://prezi.com/).
 I wish I found the time to learn prezi…